Rotherham child sexual exploitation scandal: History

 Around 2001, Senior began to find evidence of a localised grooming network.
 Most Risky Business clients had previously come from Sheffield, which had a red-light district; now the girls were younger and came from Rotherham.
 Girls as young as 10 were being befriended, perhaps by children their own age, before being passed to older men who would rape them and become their "boyfriends".
 Many of the girls were from troubled families, but not all.
 The children were given alcohol and drugs, then told they had to repay the "debt" by having sex with other men.
 The perpetrators obtained personal information about the girls and their families—where their parents worked, for example—which was used to threaten the girls if they tried to withdraw.
 (Note: Janice Turner (The Times, 19 March 2016): "The older men made them feel special with presents and questions about their lives.
 The girls—trusting, guileless children—would reveal where their parents worked, all about their friends and pets, where their granny lived. ...
 Once the girl was ensnared, this attentive boyfriend would turn nasty.
 He'd say he needed money, the girl must repay drinks and presents with favours.
 She must sleep with his friend, or brother, come to a certain house ...
 The beatings would start, then the threats.
 "Tell anyone and we'll hurt your mum.
 You told us where she lives ..."
 One girl said: "They used to follow my mum because they used to know when she went shopping, what time she had been shopping, where she had gone."
 A 15-year-old was told she was "one bullet" away from death.
 Girls were doused in petrol and told they were about to die.
 When she told her "pimp" that she was pregnant and did not know who the father was, one 15-year-old was beaten unconscious with a clawhammer.
 A 12-year-old with a 24-year-old "boyfriend" had a mother who invited the perpetrators into the family home, where the girl would give the men oral sex for 10 cigarettes.)
 According to Senior, Risky Business gathered so much information about the perpetrators that the police suggested she forward it to an electronic dropbox on the South Yorkshire Police computer network to protect the identity of Risky Business's sources.
 She later learned the police had not read the reports, and they could not be accessed by other forces.
 Risky Business was seen as a "nuisance" and shut down by the council in 2011.

 In July 2025 it was reported that five survivors of abuse had said that they were also raped by police officers when they were as young as 12.
 Three former police officers were arrested as part of an investigation, and another had died.
-The women accuse corrupt police officers of turning a blind eye or participating in the grooming.
+The women accused corrupt police officers of turning a blind eye or participating in the grooming.